 Volunteers at the Mississippi National River and Recreation Area work alongside our rangers on a wide variety of events and projects.
-Volunteers provide valuable assistance in restoring colorful native landscapes, providing new experiences and learning opportunities for school students, staffing events, and assisting visitors to find and enjoy recreational opportunities along the river.
+Volunteers provide valuable assistance in restoring native landscapes, providing new experiences and learning opportunities for school groups, assisting at events, and providing visitors with information about the recreational opportunities along the river.

 The volunteer program is jointly managed by the park's non-profit charitable partner, the Mississippi River Fund.
 Volunteer opportunities are advertised in a monthly email newsletter.
 To sign-up for the newsletter, e-mail us or call the Volunteer Coordinator, Kathy Swenson at (651) 293-8424.

 Volunteer opportunities fall into three main areas, habitat restoration, education and public programs.

 Habitat restoration volunteers include Crew Leaders who help rangers lead groups of other volunteers.
 Habitat restoration is a great activity for a group such as a work, scout or church group.
 Other volunteers help with habitat restoration by attending a River Action Volunteer Event (RAVE).
 A RAVE combines an outdoor activity such as canoeing, biking, or snowshoeing with riverside habitat restoration.
 Habitat restoration events take place along the river primarily between Coon Rapids dam and St. Paul.
 The Mississippi River Fund will help you register for a habitat restoration event.
 Call Anna Waugh at 651-292-9119 or e-mail her to set up a group event.